khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/extending-openapi.md

 Now you can create the *path operations* for the custom docs.

-You can re-use FastAPI's internal functions to create the HTML pages for the docs, and pass them the needed arguments:
+You can re-use ReadyAPI's internal functions to create the HTML pages for the docs, and pass them the needed arguments:

 * `openapi_url`: the URL where the HTML page for the docs can get the OpenAPI schema for your API.
 You can use here the attribute `app.openapi_url`.
 * `title`: the title of your API.